nietoisra/SIAM/README.md

 2. **Validation as Stress Testing**
    LOSO is used to amplify inter-subject variability and expose architectural fragility.

 3. **Probabilistic Reliability**
-   Model confidence is evaluated through calibration metrics, not assumed.
+   System-level predictive confidence is evaluated through calibration metrics rather than assumed from discrimination performance.

 4. **Demographic Transparency**
    Potential confounders (e.g., biological sex) are explicitly quantified and reported.